'I want to show people there is hope': Carr shares journey of addiction in upcoming book

-Beech Grove resident Tom Carr can be seen at a variety of high school sporting events throughout the year taking photos with his company, Tom Carr Photography.
+Beech Grove resident Tom Carr can be seen at a variety of high school sporting events throughout the year taking photos for his company, Tom Carr Photography.

-Now, Carr is venturing into another endeavor as an author with his upcoming first book, “The Prodigal Son: The Addict” — which he states “is a true story of my fall from grace, my journey through drug addiction and into recovery.”
+Now, Carr is venturing into another endeavor as author with his upcoming first book, “The Prodigal Son: The Addict” — which he said “is a true story of my fall from grace, my journey through drug addiction and into recovery.”

 “It’ll be 20 years in September,” Carr, 64, said regarding his sobriety anniversary.
 “When I was first released from prison, I started writing my testimony because I felt like I had a story to tell.
 So I started writing that, and it took me about a year to write that because … it was still kind of early on, and I was dialing back into painful memories and stuff.”

-Carr eventually put his testimony aside for a little before writing a “watered down version.”
+Carr eventually put his testimony aside for a little while before writing a “watered down version.”

 He said the book serves as a way to fill in the gaps of history throughout his 25 years of “deep, dark depression and drug abuse.”